phillies2k/Hitch/README.md

 ## Using the Command-Line Tool

-Hitch`s command line tool offers a bunch of helpful tools to ease up developer`s life when using Hitch to create single page applications.
+Hitchs command line tool offers a bunch of helpful tools to ease up developers life when using Hitch to create single page applications.
 See `hitch help` for a detailed documentation.

 ##### The `create` command